cweibel/cf-terraform-training-doc/README.md

 The CF CLI and other tools are already installed on the bastion server.

 ### Connect
-Now that the CF CLI tool has been installed, connect to Cloud Foundry using the 2 highlighted values outputted from Step 2:
+Now that the CF CLI tool has been installed, connect to Cloud Foundry using the 2 noted values outputted from Step 2:
 ```bash
 cf login --skip-ssl-validation -a api.run.52.0.125.51.xip.io -u admin -p c1oudc0wc1oudc0w
 ```